The Best Ideas for a Fun Date Night in Atlanta

 Old Fourth Ward

-One of the coolest additions to Atlanta over the last couple of years has been Puttshack, and in addition to being a fun family getaway during the day, it also makes for a great after-dark date night as well.
-Playing mini-golf has always been fun, and with Puttshack’s engaging new technology, the entire experience has been elevated.
+One of the coolest additions to Atlanta over the last couple of years has been Puttshack.
+Playing mini-golf has always been fun, and with Puttshack’s engaging new technology, the entire experience has been elevated for adults.
 Without having to manually keep track of the score, you and your date will be able to focus a lot more on how great Puttshack’s signature cocktails are, from the Hennessy Islands to the Peach Tea on Peachtree.

 Old Fourth Ward

-Now that Atlanta’s starting to warm up, outdoor activities are finally sensible date options again, and there’s no outdoor date that’s more romantic than a sunset dinner overlooking the city at Nine Mile Station.
-The breathtaking open-air date offers a beautiful rooftop view of Buckhead, Downtown, and Midtown, and the food—we’re talking mouth-watering menu options like Scottish Salmon, Beef Tenderloin Carpaccio, Duck Confit Croquettes, Sesame Crusted Tuna, and more—is just as impressive as the view.
-Physically elevate your next dinner date by bringing your SO to an unforgettable meal on top of Ponce City Market, and afterward, go enjoy all of the fun rides and games that Skyline Park has to offer.
+There’s no outdoor date that’s more romantic than a sunset dinner overlooking the city at Nine Mile Station.
+The breathtaking open-air date offers a beautiful rooftop view of Buckhead, Downtown, and Midtown, and the food—we’re talking mouth-watering menu options like Scottish Salmon, Beef Tenderloin Carpaccio, Smoked Trout Croquettes, Sesame Crusted Tuna, and more—is just as impressive as the view.
+Physically elevate your next dinner date by bringing your SO to an on-point meal on top of Ponce City Market, and afterward, go enjoy all of the fun rides and games that Skyline Park has to offer.

-The dinner-and-a-movie formula is pretty hard to screw up, but if you’re still willing to take our advice, skip the chains and opt for a movie going experience that will transport you and your date back in time: the legendary Starlight Drive-In.
-For what’s arguably the best date-night deal in Atlanta, you can bring your own food and drink and watch a double feature from the sanctuary of your car—all for $10.
-Plus, you’ll be able to look up at a big giant screen like they used to do in old romantic movies.
+The dinner-and-a-movie formula is pretty hard to screw up, but don’t take our word for it.
+Skip the chains and opt for a movie going experience that will transport you and your date back in time: the legendary Starlight Drive-In.
+For what’s arguably the best date-night deal in Atlanta, you can bring your own food and drink and watch a double feature from the sanctuary of your car all for $10.